Electrostatics/electrostatics.github.io/docs/apbs-pbam.md

         TORQUE: 2.17631, [0.30195 -0.0762617 2.15391]
 {% endhighlight %}

-For each molecule in the system, the coarse-grain radius, center of geometry cartesian coordinates, the interaction energy, forces and torques are printed.
+For each molecule in the system, the coarse-grain radius, center of geometry cartesian coordinates, the interaction energy, forces and torques are printed. </p>

-<code>test.pqr</code> is a PQR file of the entire system, with input atoms only identified by their charge and radii, the coarse-grained spheres identified by the CEN keyword in the fourth column.
+<p><code>test.pqr</code> is a PQR file of the entire system, with input atoms only identified by their charge and radii, the coarse-grained spheres identified by the CEN keyword in the fourth column.</p>

 <h3 id="electrostatics">Electrostatics keywords and examples</h3>

-### Electrostatics keywords
+#### Electrostatics keywords

 Additional inputs for an electrostatic run specify the desired output format.
 The current options are: